 Glaucoma is an eye condition that can be caused by having excess fluid pressure in the eye.
-This can cause damage to the nerves at the back of the eyes which can lead to visual defects if left undetected or untreated.
+This may damage nerves at the back of the eyes which can lead to visual defects if left untreated.

-Ocular hypertension (OHT) is the name given to the condition where the pressure in the eye is higher than normal, but where there are no other signs of glaucoma.
-In many cases OHT may be monitored without needing treatment, but in some cases OHT may be treated, usually with eye drops, to lower the pressure to a satisfactory level.
+Ocular hypertension (OHT) is where the pressure in the eye is higher than normal, but there are no other signs of glaucoma.
+In many cases, it may be monitored without needing treatment.
+In some cases, it may be treated with eye drops to lower the pressure to a satisfactory level.

-It is a free service designed to allow patients to be monitored by a local optometrist rather than needing a hospital outpatient appointment.
+It is a free service that allows patients to be monitored by a local optometrist, instead of needing a hospital appointment.

 You will be contacted by the Referral Management Service a few weeks before you need an appointment.
 You will be given the names of optometry practices that offer the service.
-The practice you choose will contact you to arrange to have the tests done by an optometrist.
+The practice you choose will then contact you to arrange to have the tests done.

-You have been diagnosed by the hospital eye service as having ocular hypertension or being someone who may develop glaucoma.
-This means that you are more at risk than the average person of developing glaucoma, but this risk is low.
-It is therefore very important that you have certain tests performed regularly in order to detect any change in your condition as early as possible.
+You have been diagnosed by the hospital eye service as having OHT or be someone who may develop glaucoma.
+This means that you are more at risk than the average person of developing glaucoma, but the risk is low.
+It is important you have certain tests performed regularly to detect any change in your condition as early as possible.
 Some patients need to be seen every 6 months, others every 12 to 24 months.

-If there is no change in your condition and your eye pressure is stable, you will be advised by your optometrist when you need to have your next check-up.
+If there is no change in your condition and your eye pressure is stable, your optometrist will advise when you need to have your next check-up.

-The Referral Management Service will also be informed and will contact you again nearer the time to help you to make your appointment.
-This will be with the same accredited optometrist whenever possible.
-Sometimes it may be necessary to repeat either the visual test or the eye pressure test before a decision can be made.
+The Referral Management Service will contact you again nearer the time to help you to make an appointment.
+This will be with the same optometrist whenever possible.
+Sometimes it may be necessary to repeat a test before a decision can be made.

-Your optometrist will inform you if this is the case and will arrange the necessary appointment which will usually be within a few weeks.
-If your optometrist has any concerns following your appointment he/she will discuss the results with the hospital eye service or advise you to be referred back to the hospital.
+If this is the case, your optometrist will arrange the necessary appointment, usually within a few weeks.
+If your optometrist has any concerns, they may discuss the results with the hospital eye service or refer you to the hospital.

-No. You should continue to see your regular optometrist as they will be performing many other tests that are not undertaken in the monitoring service.
-Your regular optometrist will also ensure your glasses are up-to-date.
+No. You should continue to see your regular optometrist as they will perform other tests that are not part of the monitoring service.
+Your regular optometrist will also check that your glasses are up to date.